 DSA San Diego’s Mutual Aid Efforts in Response to COVID19

 As socialists, we recognize that our power comes from our ability to stand together and support one another when our livelihoods are threatened and our very lives hang in the balance.
 That is why the Libertarian Socialist Caucus (LSC) of the San Diego chapter of Democratic Socialists of America (DSA) began the current mutual aid project in the face of the intensifying crisis caused by COVID19 and the structural failures of the country’s social, economic, and political system.
-Recognizing the inability of the “free market” and the government to effectively respond when people are in urgent need, DSA San Diego created a shopper program and a GoFundMe to provide financial help for vulnerable community members.
+Recognizing the inability of the “free market” and the government to effectively respond when people are in urgent need, DSA San Diego created a shopper program to provide financial help for vulnerable community members.

 Following mutual aid principles, DSA San Diego’s LSC matches those who are currently healthy and have the time and means to assist with members of the San Diego community who are at-risk or otherwise vulnerable.
 We strive to pair individuals together who come from geographically close neighborhoods and ensure that every individual’s needs are met without overextending our most crucial community resource – people.
 Financial aid is provided not out of sympathy, but out of solidarity and knowledge that our community’s power is only as strong as our most vulnerable.

 Pandemics like COVID19 illustrate the false dichotomy of “givers” and “takers” that today’s society presents us with.
 One who is sick today could help others once healed tomorrow; one who is healthy today could fall ill and need help tomorrow.
 Whether you are in need or can provide help now, your involvement builds the collective capacity of our shared community to face the struggles of today and tomorrow.